Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 A detached axle stabilizer bracket can create a road hazard for other vehicles, increasing the risk of a crash.

 Fix: Dealers will replace the stabilizer bar brackets, free of charge.
 This is a Phased campaign.
 Phase 1 will include Class 6 vehicles (FTR, Chevy 6500XD).
-Isuzu will notify owners on or about 12/12/2025.
+Owner notification letters were mailed December 12, 2025 to FTR and Chevrolet 6500XD owners.
 Phase 2 will include Class 7 vehicles (FVR, Chevy 7500XD).
-Isuzu will notify owners on or about 2/2/2026.
-Owner notification letters were mailed December 12, 2025 to FTR and Chevrolet 6500XD owners.
-Interim owner notification letters explaining the safety risk were mailed by December 12, 2025 to FVR and Chevrolet 7500XD owners.
-A second notice will be sent once the remedy has been finalized.
+Owner notification letters were mailed April 24, 2026 to FVR owners.
+Owner notification letters were mailed May 11, 2026 to Chevrolet 7500XD owners.
 Owners may contact Isuzu customer service at 1-866-441-9638.
 Isuzu's number for this recall is V2506.

 severe NHTSA 20V764000 December 21, 2020 2013 Chevrolet Malibu